 Another factor that may affect adults' question-asking is a lack of knowledge about the value of questions.
 In museum contexts, adults may need prompting to ask their children deep, meaningful questions about exhibits.
-Providing adults with instructions about conversation before entering an exhibit can increase the number of wh- questions parents ask their children (Benjamin et al., 2010; Haden et al., 2014).
-Haden and colleagues (2014) increased adults' questions in a STEM-related museum exhibit through a brief question-asking training.
+Providing adults with instructions about conversation before entering an exhibit can increase the number of whquestions parents ask their children (Benjamin, Haden, & Wilkerson, 2010; Haden et al., 2014).
+Haden et al. (2014) increased adults' questions in a STEM-related museum exhibit through a brief question-asking training session.
 Without instruction, European-American parents asked, on average, 3.60 wh- questions to their children; parents who received the training nearly doubled that number, asking an average of 6.91 questions (SD = 5.18).
 Although the intervention was effective, this approach required a live adult to facilitate trainings; other parents, who only viewed signs promoting question-asking, did not demonstrate increased question-asking.
-Perhaps generalizability of these strategies could be enhanced by combining signage with elements of the learning environment intentionally designed to promote parent-child interaction.
+Perhaps the generalizability of these strategies could be enhanced by combining signage with elements of the learning environment intentionally designed to promote parent-child interaction.
 For example, activities in the environment may require playfully working together or reading instructions.
-In other research, signage has been successful in eliciting conversation and questioning (e.g., Ridge et al., 2015).
-Hanner et al. (2019), for example, placed signs encouraging math talk between parents and children in grocerv stores (e.g., "How many eggs are in a carton?").
-Naturalistic observations revealed that math signage led to more math-related conversations between parents and children than conditions of no signage or non-mathematical signage (e.g., "What animal lays eggs?").
+In other research, signage has been successful in eliciting conversation and questioning (e.g., Ridge, Weisburg, Ilgaz, Hirsh-Pasek, & Golinkoff, 2015).
+Hanner, Braham, Elliott, and Libertus (2019), for example, placed signs encouraging math talk between parents and children in grocery stores (e.g., "How many eggs are in a carton?").
+Naturalistic observations revealed that math signage led to more math-related conversations between parents and children than conditions of no signage or nonmathematical signage (e.g., "What animal lays eggs?").

 Barriers to question-asking extend beyond parent-child contexts.
-Even in the classroom, research suggests students and teachers ask few high-level, deep questions (Chin & Osborne, 2008; Engel, 2009; Humphries & Ness, 2015).
+Even in the classroom, research suggests that students and teachers ask few high-level, deep questions (Chin & Osborne, 2008; Engel, 2009; Humphries & Ness, 2015).
 Encouraging children to ask questions about STEM topics in schools may be difficult for a variety of reasons.
 Although children might think of a question, they may not have the confidence to express it aloud (Dillon, 1988).
-Additionally, children might assume their role in the classroom is to answer, but not ask questions, as the teacher typically poses questions for children to answer (Cazden et al., 2001).
-Especially surprising, one study reported that when asked to generate questions, some children in a Head Start preschool were not sure what a question was or maintained that they had already asked questions when they had actually made statements (Nayfield, 2014).
+In addition, children might assume that their role in the classroom is to answer but not ask questions as the teacher typically poses questions for children to answer (Cazden, 2001).
+Especially surprising, one study reported that, when asked to generate questions, some children in a Head Start preschool were not sure what a question was or maintained that they had already asked questions when they had actually made statements (Nayfield, 2014).
 Even if children have the confidence and knowledge to ask a question, students may lack curiosity in school, leading them to ask fewer genuine, deep questions (Engel, 2009).
-When elementary students were asked "What are you usually curious about?", only 17% of their accounts referenced experiences in school (Post et al., 2018).
-Further, teachers do not typically utilize strategies known to encourage curiosity, such as prompting students to generate their own questions (Jirout et al., 2018).
+When elementary students were asked "What are you usually curious about?," only 17% of their accounts referenced experiences in school (Post & Walma van der Molen, 2018).
+Furthermore, teachers do not typically utilize strategies known to encourage curiosity, such as prompting students to generate their own questions (Jirout, Vitiello, & Zumbrunn, 2018).

-Given children's lack of questioning in schools, Playful Learning Landscapes targets time children spend outside of school, which comprises a stunning 80% of their waking hours (Meltzoff et al., 2009)-to provide playful learning opportunities grounded in evidence from developmental and education sciences (Bustamante et al., 2019).
-These installations are an innovative series of projects that redesign everyday spaces to promote the kind of caregiver-child interactions and question-asking that lead to learning (Hassinger-Das et al., 2018).
+Given children's lack of questioning in schools, Playful Learning Landscapes targets the time children spend outside of school-which comprises a stunning 80% of their waking hours (Meltzoff, Kuhl, Movellan, & Sejnowski, 2009)-to provide playful learning opportunities grounded in evidence from developmental and education sciences (Bustamante, Hassinger-Das, Hirsh-Pasek, & Golinkoff, 2019).
+These installations are an innovative series of projects that redesign everyday spaces to promote the kind of caregiver-child interactions and question-asking that lead to learning (Hassinger-Das, Bustamante, Hirsh-Pasek, & Golinkoff, 2018).